 Motivation occurs under many circumstances, but when you experience natural inspiration as a result of energy from your spirit, that’s when you’ll feel exuberant and eager to willingly devote time to your interests.
-Self-motivation can be really helpful when you’re trying to lose weight, become more invested in a goal for your future, quit an addiction or even something as simple as getting your chores done.
+Self-motivation helps when you’re trying to lose weight, become more invested in a goal for your future, quit an addiction, or even something as simple as getting your chores done.

-Did you know that internal self-motivation is best developed in workplaces where external motivation is decreased or eliminated altogether?
-What I mean by that is it’s one thing to have to measure up and get motivated when someone else is cracking the whip and asking you to perform.
-But it’s another thing to be internally motivated when you are totally in charge of the outcome of a particular situation.
+Did you know that internal self-motivation is best developed in environments where external motivation is decreased?
+It’s one thing to motivate when someone else is cracking the whip and asking you to perform.
+It’s another thing to be internally motivated.
+Then, you are totally in charge of the outcome.

 When I need to motivate myself to do something, it’s almost impossible when I am procrastinating or filling my time with long phone conversations or watching movies.
 Let’s take a look at a couple of hypothetical goals so that you can see how positive or negative self-motivation can assist you in achieving your objectives.